wouter-muller/hotelmeerstad.nl/README.md

 # hotelmeerstad.nl

-Het domeinnaam hotelmeerstad.nl is te koop!
+De domeinnaam hotelmeerstad.nl is te koop!
 Voor meer informatie kunt u een <a href="mailto:info@meerstad.net">e-mail</a> sturen!

 The domain name hotelmeerstad.nl is for sale!
 For more information, please send us an <a href="mailto:info@meerstad.net">e-mail</a>!